111 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 109 Beacon to the east and 113 Beacon to the west.

 By the 1892-1893 winter season, 111 Beacon was the home of attorney Charles Thorndike and his wife, Mary Edmondson (Edgar) Thorndike.
 They previously had lived at 101 Beacon.
 They continued to live at 111 Beacon until 1898, when the moved to a new house they had built at 483 Commonwealth.

-By the 1898-1899 winter season, 111 Beacon was the home of William Sheafe, Jr., and his wife, Grace Thornton (Dame) Sheafe.
-William Sheafe was a real estate dealer and lawyer.
-The Sheafes continued to live there in 1913, but had moved to Gloucester by 1914.
+By the 1898-1899 winter season, 111 Beacon was the home of William Sheafe, Jr., a real estate dealer and lawyer, and his wife, Grace Thornton (Dame) Sheafe.
+They previously had lived at 91 Beacon.
+They continued to live at 111 Beacon during the 1912-1913 winter season, but moved thereafter to Gloucester.

 The house was not listed in the 1914 and 1915 Blue Books.